 Industrial hemp producers are required by law to be licensed with Health Canada.
 Licenses are valid for one calendar year and expire on Dec 31st of current year.

-Producers require the following:
+Hemp grain producers require the following:

 - Industrial Hemp License Application